quat1024/incorporeal-2-forge/README.md

 - make it flammable (needs either a remapped mixin, or subclassing every block for a poorly-designed Forge extension)

 reason im shying away from remapped mixins is they're currently broken in this workspace for some reason, i'll file a bug report later

+* Unfuck the loot table for potted rhodo sapling